Chances are you know someone who suffers from epilepsy.

 Typically epilepsy is diagnosed starting with an evaluation of symptoms, a thorough review of medical history, and a physical exam followed by an electroencephalogram (EEG) and imaging such as a CT scan or MRI.
 These tests are usually sufficient to use to make a diagnosis, but some situations may require that patients stay in a special epilepsy monitoring unit where video and audio can be recorded concurrently.

 While surgery may not be the first choice for treatment, it is a viable and helpful option for those patients for whom other methods have been ineffective.
 A temporal lobe resection, also known as a temporal lobectomy, can help to lower the number of seizures experienced by an epilepsy patient, make them less severe, or even stop seizures entirely.
 Other options include therapeutic stimulation devices, which can also help treat drug-resistant epilepsy.

 “About one-third of all patients with epilepsy will not have adequate control over the problem with prescriptions alone,” said Dr. Mark Hoeprich, a neurosurgeon with Kettering Health.
 “In that instance, surgery is often an option.”

-The overall goal of surgical epilepsy treatment is to precisely identify the origins of seizures.
+The overall goal of surgical epilepsy treatment is to identify the origins of seizures precisely.

 “We ablate (precisely destroy) the affected areas with minimally invasive techniques, using a laser,” Dr. Hoeprich said.
-“If a precise target is not present, then we have additional surgical techniques to help mitigate and treat the seizures.”
+“If a precise target is absent, we have additional surgical techniques to help mitigate and treat the seizures.”